 - Fiona Walker – Bonaly Primary School

-Each of our ten teachers will be asked to bring a colleague with them to each session - thinking about someone who is not currently engaging with the arts, or lacks confidence in how to talk about performance.
+Each of them is also asked to bring a colleague to each session - ideally someone who is not currently engaging with the arts, or lacks confidence in how to talk about performance.
 We hope everyone goes away from the sessions inspired to bring live performance into their school and with a new skill or piece of information to share with their class.